mgwc/weather-app/README.md

 # weather-app

-Basic weather app built for practice using Node and Express.
+Basic weather app built for practice using Node + Express and querying APIs.

-Will use Google Places Autocomplete API to get standardized location inputs from the user, and will query OpenWeather API for current weather data.
+Uses Google Places Autocomplete API to get standardized location inputs from the user.
+Queries OpenWeather API for weather forecast data.

 ## setup

 After cloning the repository, please run `npm install` and `npm start` to start the server.
-The app will start on `localhost:3000` and you'll be able to use it via your browser.
+The app will start on `localhost:3000`, and you'll be able to use it via your browser.